2020 Clinical Pharmacy Challenge Winners - University of Missouri-Kansas City School of Pharmacy

 During the final round, the Northeastern and Purdue teams answered questions that focused on pharmacology, pharmacokinetics/pharmacodynamics/pharmacogenomics, biostatistics, and health outcomes in the Trivia/Lightning segment.
 The Clinical Case segment challenged the students to answer five multiple-choice items based on a critical care case vignette.

-Pictured from left to right: Karyn Fabo, Clayton Moore, and Erin Dickert.
+(Left to Right: Karyn Fabo, Clayton Moore, and Erin Dickert)

 New features of the 2011 competition included the addition of a local competition examination, an expansion of the number of preliminary online rounds, and an increase in the number of teams invited to compete in live round competition.